ENME480/enme480.github.io/docs/labs/week-06.md

 - Each one of the 6 blue caps on the robot is a motor, meaning each one introduces a new free varaible representing the bending in the joint.
     - This means that, counting the base frame (0) and the end effector frame (E) you should have minimum 8 DH frames.
 - Your code should be a funciton which takes in a list of angles (free DH parameters) and returns the transform between the base and end effector.
-- To help debug your code, you can use some of the tools we've mentioned in prior labs:
-    - Going to RQT --> Visualization --> TF Tree will show you the list of every frame in the currently active robot.
-    - Going to your terminal and running the command

-    ```bash
-    ros2 run tf2_ros tf2_echo SOURCE_FRAME TARGET_FRAME
-    ```

-    will show you the current transform. *Note that you will need to replace SOURCE_FRAME and TARGET_FRAME with actual frames from your TF tree!* TF2 (the transform library within ROS) lets you skip frames, so you can find the transform between the base and end effector directly, for example.
-This can be used to debug your coe by printing out your intermediate transforms and verifying them against what tf2 says.

 ### Step 6: Create a publisher script to move the arm